hb-ye/hb-ye.github.io/index.markdown

   - Candicates with any background are welcomed to apply (including but not limited to Maths, Control, Operations Research, and Transportation), but are expected to have a solid background in mathematical modelling/analysis/optimization.

-  - PhD scholarship oppotunities include the Hong Kong PhD Fellowship (HK\$27100/month), PolyU Presidential PhD Fellowship (HK\$26800/month) and the PolyU Research Postgraduate Scholarship (HK\$18100/month).
-Details can be find at [this webpage (PolyU Graduate School] (https://www.polyu.edu.hk/en/gs/prospective-students/fellowship-scholarship-schemes/)
+  - PhD scholarship oppotunities include the Hong Kong PhD Fellowship, PolyU Presidential PhD Fellowship, and PolyU Research Postgraduate Scholarship.
+Details can be find at [this webpage (PolyU Graduate School](https://www.polyu.edu.hk/en/gs/prospective-students/fellowship-scholarship-schemes/)

 - **Postdoc positions** are available.